Why Diane McCrea moved her pension and ISAs to Path Financial

 There is so much talk about sustainability.
 Everyone is thinking about the green recovery.
 That’s all well and good but we’ve all got to make fundamental changes in how we live our lives.
 With climate change, we’re reaching the tipping point.
 It is up to all of us to be more responsible in the choices we make, including where we invest our money

-Diane was introduced to David Macdonald, founder of The Path, at a social event where they had mutual friends who said they should talk to each other as they had shared interests.
-She has since moved her pensions and ISAs to The Path.
+Diane was introduced to David Macdonald, founder of Path Financial, at a social event where they had mutual friends who said they should talk to each other as they had shared interests.
+She has since moved her pensions and ISAs to Path Financial.

 Diane says she feels that her generation owe it to future generations to think more carefully about where their investments are held.